jpark-dev/dinosaurs/README.md

 - **import** useEffect in the component file
 - **set up** the callback function

-For a more technical explanation, [refer to the docs](https://reactjs.org/docs/hooks-reference.html#usestate)
+For a more technical explanation, [refer to the docs here.](https://reactjs.org/docs/hooks-reference.html#usestate)

 We've provided a sample in the starter code (this repo) demonstrating how you might use both hooks to implement changing the document title.
 Here it is below as well: